DAPHNE Scheduling

 -

-Single centralized work queue: By default, the DAPHNE system uses a single centralized work queue.
-However, the user may explicitly use the following parameter --CENTRALIZED to ensure the use of single centralized work queue.
+Single centralized work queue: By default, DAPHNE uses a single centralized work queue.
+However, the user may explicitly use the parameter

 -